fhstp/SoniControl/README.md

 * The folder "SoniControl_Octave" contains the prototypes developed during the SoniControl project using GNU Octave.

+* The folder "SoniControl_Server" contains the code for the server application of SoniControl.

 ### Documentation

 * User documentation available on our website: [sonicontrol_user_doc.pdf](https://sonicontrol.fhstp.ac.at/wp-content/uploads/2017/07/sonicontrol_user_doc.pdf)